linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/LY Cooking the Books in Different Ways WP 2020.md

 cases of fraudulent accounting.
 It also has important implications for auditors because auditing standards recommend that auditors test earnings by operating cash flows.
 For example, auditors look for evidence of cash being generated from sales in order to verify that recorded sales actually occurred.
 Our study shows that an over-reliance on reported cash flows from operations could result in auditors failing to detect the most serious types of frauds, namely those that last longest and that have the most severe consequences.[8]

-# 2. A case study example, prior literature, and hypotheses development
+## 2. A Case Study Example, Prior Literature, and Hypotheses Development

 2.1 Why are fraud firms motivated to overstate operating cash flows?